ibm-cloud-docs/cis/waf-cis-ruleset.md

 |**Simulate** | To test for false positives, set the WAF to **Simulate** mode, which records the response to possible attacks without challenging or blocking.|
 |**Challenge** | A challenge page asks visitors to submit a CAPTCHA to continue to your website.|
 |**Threshold** (or sensitivity setting) | Set rules to trigger more or less, depending on sensitivity.|

+In Enterprise plans, you have the flexibility to turn on or off individual WAF rules for a particular URI in a domain, instead of the whole domain or subdomain.
+For more information, see the [waf-override-create](/docs/cis-cli-plugin?topic=cis-cli-plugin-cis-cli#create-waf-override) command.
+{: note}

 ## {{site.data.keyword.cis_short_notm}} rule sets
 {:#cis-ruleset-for-waf}